zpaolo11x/mangabox/README.md

 <tr>
 	<td valign=top width=50%>
 		<img alt="Series search" src="docs/pics/yearsearch.png" width=100%><br>
-		Search prefix "y:" allows to filter all the series that have volumes in that date range.
+		A special search prefix "y:" will show all the series that have volumes in that date range.
 	</td>
 	<td valign=top>
 		<img alt="Series search" src="docs/pics/addblank.png" width=100%><br>
-		Set book tag "no-cover" to start the book with a page spread, or "no-blank-page" to add a fake back of the cover image.
+		You can set special book tags in Komga: "no-cover" starts the book with a page spread, "no-blank-page" adds a fake back of the cover image.
 	</td>
 </tr>
 </table>